-Ruskin Park: Sylvia, Me and the BBC
+Ruskin Park: Sylvia, Me and the BBC (SIGNED EDITION)

 All September’s publications are available to order from your favourite bookshop.
 If you’re buying online, purchasing directly from us ensures our authors get the best royalties.
 Orders will be shipped within 5 working days.

 DESCRIPTION & REVIEWS

 ‘For Rory, to read and think about – in the hope it will help him to understand how it really was.’

 Rory Cellan-Jones knew he was the child of a love affair between two BBC employees.
 But until his mother died and he found a file labelled ‘For Rory’ he knew little of its beginning or ending.
 Or why his peculiarly isolated childhood had so tested the bond between him and Sylvia as she single-parented two sons in a one-bedroom flat, while working full time, through the 1950s and 60s.